cschreib/kmos-scripts/README.md

 ds9 sci-XX/helpers/combine_sci_reconstructed_*.fits
 ```

-10) Using these combined images, another good test to do is to pick one helper target in particular and look at its continuum images in all the OBs of your program at onces.
+10) Using these combined images, another good test to do is to pick one helper target in particular and look at its continuum images in all the OBs of your program at once.
 Assuming you chose the target whose name is `xxx`, run the following command from the working directory:
 ```bash
 ds9 $(find | cat | sort | grep "helpers/combine_sci_reconstructed_xxx_img_cont.fits")
 ```

 There, issues that you may notice concern the flux calibration and OH line subtraction.
 If you find that some of your OBs have much higher/lower noise and flux than the others, this may be indicative that the standard stars used for the flux calibration were improperly reduced.
 In this case you will want to check the photometric zero point computed by the pipeline and see if it deviates substantially from the other exposures.

 You can also observe important background level variations, with some exposures having significantly negative or positive background.
 This is typical when OH line subtraction was imperfect, and I give a simplistic way to fix that later in section (I).
 But before you fix this, it is good to first perform a naive reduction without trying to fix anything, and this is what we do in the next section.
+This naive reduction will provide a baseline, which you can use to check if and how much you improve the situation by tweaking the reduction.

 ## H. Combine all OBs into master cubes